Skip to main content

 1917TrevesF_MackenzieC

 Fragments from the book Treves F, Keith A, Mackenzie C. Surgical Applied Anatomy, 7th ed.
 (1917).
-The author discusses the strength and significance of the ligamentum capitis femoris (LCF) and its changes in hip dislocations and dysplasia.
+The authors discusses the strength and significance of the ligamentum capitis femoris (LCF) and its changes in hip dislocations and dysplasia.

 Quote pp. 542-543